 It has been designed to meet the 2020 DfE statutory requirements for Relationship Education, Sex Education and Health Education, and is built around progressive units of work from the PSHE Association Primary Toolkit.
 We have also incorporated elements of the PSHE Association’s Character Curriculum in order to explicitly promote positive personal attributes, including resilience, confidence, honesty and ambition, through the two ‘Dimensions’, Developing Me and Managing my Relationships.
 We believe that it is important children understand what it means to have ‘good character’, and how to recognise these skills and attributes in themselves and others, in order to prepare them for life in modern Britain.

 Our PSHE curriculum headings mirror the Primary Toolkit’s three key strands:

 - LIVING IN THE WIDER WORLD

 - HEALTH AND WELLBEING

-Esafety is an integral part of our PSHE curriculum and is addressed explicitly in the autumn term when classes draw up their own Class Charter to keep them safe online, as well as throughout the subsequent units whenever relevant.
+Esafety is an integral part of our PSHE curriculum and is addressed explicitly in the autumn term when classes draw up their own Class Charter to keep them safe online, as well as through subsequent units whenever relevant.
 This links to the work around online safety covered in our Computing curriculum (see separate tab).
 The PSHE Association SEND Planning Framework is used by teachers in the planning cycle and is referred to when setting appropriate EHCP pastoral targets for children with SEND.
-The bespoke, spiral approach of our PSHE curriculum supports children of all abilities to build on prior learning and revisit key concepts, essential life skills and positive attributes in a deeper and more complex way as they grow and develop during their time with us.
+The bespoke, spiral approach of our PSHE curriculum supports children of all abilities to build on prior learning and revisit key concepts, essential life skills, and positive attributes in a deeper and more complex way as they grow and develop during their time with us.
 Our aim is to enable the children of Ash Grove Academy to feel prepared for life after primary school and to become healthy, active, engaged and risk-aware citizens of the future.